 If you're considering a stock-based loan program, don't do business until you are satisfied with the answers to these five questions listed on FINRA's website.

-With so many caveats, you can probably find a better way to get your hands on the cash you need.1.
-Are the lenders and promoters registered with FINRA or with bank regulators?
+1. Are the lenders and promoters registered with FINRA or with bank regulators?
 Don't take their word for it.
 Use FINRA BrokerCheck to verify the registration and licensing status of the lender and any other promoter or other intermediary in the transaction and check their backgrounds.
 You can also verify whether the entity extending the loan is a regulated bank or credit union by visiting the website of the Federal Financial Institutions Examination Council.
 Be extremely wary of borrowing from an entity that is neither a brokerage firm nor a bank.

 2. Does the lender have audited financials?
 Check the Securities and Exchange Commission's website to see whether the lender files reports with audited financial statements.
 If the lender is publicly traded, you can review its financial statements to independently assess its financial strength, including whether it has sufficient cash reserves to return pledged collateral to borrowers who pay their loans.